fython/EnhancedScreenshotNotification/HELP.md

 Check if your ROM's default screenshot path is `<External Storage>/Pictures/Screenshots`.
 If not, change ENS settings to correct path.

-## Q: Can I directly edit screnshot by specified app instead of choosing editors every time?
+## Q: Can I directly edit screenshot by specified app instead of choosing editors every time?

-Yes, go to ENS Settings and set your preferred editor.
+Yes.
+Go to ENS Settings and set your preferred editor.

 ## Q: Can I customize screenshot sound?